Neuromyelitis optica spectrum disorder: Treatment

 There is no cure for NMO, but it is treatable.
 Some patients recover, but many are left with impairment of vision and limbs, which can be severe in some cases.

 Attacks

 Long term neurologic deficits are the cumulative effects of acute attacks, emphasizing the importance of acute treatment.
 Traditionally, attacks have been treated with short courses (3–5 days) of high dosage intravenous corticosteroids, such as methylprednisolone IV (Solu-Medrol).
-Early initiation of treatment with steroids have shown to improve vision-related outcomes after acute attacks.
+Early initiation of treatment with steroids has been shown to improve vision-related outcomes after acute attacks.
 However, there is no high-level evidence for steroids affecting long-term outcomes; this treatment strategy was borrowed from that for similar diseases (idiopathic optic neuritis and multiple sclerosis).

 Plasmapheresis can be an effective treatment when attacks progress after the administration of corticosteroids.
 This treatment involves the patient's own blood being pumped out, blood cells being removed from the plasma and mixed with a solution, then the new blood mixture being pumped back in.